 These are, but some of the major skill sets that recruiters look for while signing on potential Big Data developers.
 You can learn many of the skills needed online.
-W3 schools, Big Data University, Learnnovators and Beth’s Blog offer many videos, demos and info graphics to develop the skills needed.
+W3 schools, Big Data University, Learnnovators and Beth’s Blog offer many videos, demos and infographics to develop the skills needed.

-Being Successful as a Freelance Big Data Developer
+Being Successful As A Freelance Big Data Developer

 Success as a Big Data developer can depend on how well you liaise with your Big Data team, how well were you able to integrate and collate Big Data and how well recognised are you.
 In the freelance world, employers usually measure a developer’s success in much the same way that they measure other freelancers: ratings and reviews.